esamson33/mdfh/README.md

   $ ./server 239.255.0.1
   ```

 Extra: a python script is also included on the python/ directory.
-It is a UDP multicast group listener which just prints out all UDP traffic on 239.255.0.1 port 54321.
+It is a UDP listener which just prints out all UDP traffic on the multicast group _239.255.0.1_ port 54321.
   ```
   $ python3 mdfh_client.py
   ```